 Lady of Shalott Rose

-It forms a vigorous shrub with long stems that are slightly bent.
+These yellow roses form a vigorous shrub with long stems that are slightly bent.
 The mature leaves are green while the young ones have a tinge of bronze.
 It is one of David Austin’s award-winning hybrids as well.